pnp/AdaptiveCards-Templates/samples/visual-list/README.md

 ## Summary

-Design for a visual list with teh cafeteria scenario details, including two tab presentation
+Design for a visual list with the cafeteria scenario details, including two tab presentation.

 ![picture of the extension in action](assets/card.png)